 That was ok with me, I fell in love with Rome instead.

 I’ve often wondered if I lived in Rome would I feel the same?
 Or am I a hopeless romantic hypnotized by a Hollywood version of Rome?
 Would I move to Rome and discover I’d made a huge mistake?

-On that first visit I called a friend in the States and said, “I don’t know how to explain this, but I love it here.”
+On that first visit I called a friend in the States and said, “I am absolutely overwhelmed, but I love it here.”
 I didn’t expect to love Rome.

 Trying to define Rome is like asking, “What is beauty?”
 Ask ten people and you’ll get ten different answers.
 I suppose what I like most about Rome is that it is never ever apathetic, ambivalent, or boring.

 And yes, Rome is beautiful, blessed with a warm Mediterranean light, ancient ruins, and gorgeous people.
-The larger than life monuments: the Colosseum, the Spanish Steps, The Trevi Fountain, the Pantheon, all seem to appear out of nowhere, demanding your attention.
+The larger than life monuments: the Colosseum, the Spanish Steps, The Trevi Fountain, the Pantheon, all seem to appear out of nowhere, stopping you in your tracks.

 As I watched Audrey Hepburn in Roman Holiday zipping in and out of traffic on the back of a scooter, eating gelato at the Spanish Steps, flirting and dancing with a handsome man, I relived those same experiences.
 But the film didn’t end on the back of a scooter for me.
 On my internal screen I saw myself living in Rome.
 Enjoying new experiences.
 Creating new memories in that crazy, beautiful, and exasperating city.
 No, moving to Rome would not be a mistake at all.